arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplicationsVNet/HOL.md

 ````

 <a name="Ex2Task2"></a>
-#### Task 2 - Publishing the MVC4 Application to Windows Azure ####
+#### Task 2 - Publishing the MVC4 Application to Microsoft Azure ####

-In this task, you will publish the Web Application to Windows Azure using Visual Studio.
+In this task, you will publish the Web Application to Microsoft Azure using Visual Studio.

 1. In Visual Studio, right-click the **CloudShop.Azure** project and select **Package**.